uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

   <li><a href="/international-candidates">If you have an overseas degree</a></li>
   <li><a href="/returning-to-teaching">If you are returning to teach in England</a></li>
-  <li>If you want to teach in a fee-paying or private school, the rules may be different.
-You’ll need to check with the school you want to teach at.</li>
   </ul>

+ <p>If you want to teach in a fee-paying or private school, the rules may be different.
+You’ll need to check with the school you want to teach at.</p>

   <h1>If you have a degree</h1>
       <p>